DS Smith (OTCMKTS:DITHF) Sets New 12-Month High at $6.11

-DS Smith Plc (OTCMKTS:DITHF)’s stock price hit a new 52-week high during trading on Tuesday .
-The company traded as high as $6.11 and last traded at $6.11, with a volume of 0 shares trading hands.
+DS Smith Plc (OTCMKTS:DITHF)’s share price hit a new 52-week high during mid-day trading on Monday .
+The stock traded as high as $6.11 and last traded at $6.11, with a volume of 0 shares changing hands.
 The stock had previously closed at $6.11.

-A number of research firms recently issued reports on DITHF.
-Credit Suisse Group started coverage on DS Smith in a report on Thursday, March 25th.
-They set a “neutral” rating on the stock.
-JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of DS Smith in a report on Thursday, March 4th.
-UBS Group reiterated a “neutral” rating on shares of DS Smith in a research report on Tuesday, March 9th.
-Zacks Investment Research downgraded shares of DS Smith from a “buy” rating to a “hold” rating in a research report on Wednesday, April 28th.
-Finally, Berenberg Bank raised shares of DS Smith from a “hold” rating to a “buy” rating in a report on Wednesday, March 17th.
-Five investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-The company currently has a consensus rating of “Hold” and an average target price of $6.25.
+Several brokerages have recently issued reports on DITHF.
+Berenberg Bank upgraded shares of DS Smith from a “hold” rating to a “buy” rating in a report on Wednesday, March 17th.
+UBS Group restated a “neutral” rating on shares of DS Smith in a report on Tuesday, March 9th.
+Credit Suisse Group began coverage on shares of DS Smith in a report on Thursday, March 25th.
+They issued a “neutral” rating for the company.
+Zacks Investment Research cut shares of DS Smith from a “buy” rating to a “hold” rating in a report on Wednesday, April 28th.
+Finally, JPMorgan Chase & Co. restated an “overweight” rating on shares of DS Smith in a report on Thursday, March 4th.
+Five analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+DS Smith presently has an average rating of “Hold” and an average target price of $6.25.

 DS Smith Plc designs and manufactures corrugated packaging and plastic packaging for consumer goods.
 The company offers transit and transport, consumer, retail and shelf ready, online and e-retail, industrial, hazardous, multi-material, inserts and cushioning, and electrostatic discharge packaging products, as well as wrap arounds, trays, and bag-in-boxes; displays and promotional packaging products; corrugated pallets; Sheetfeeding products; packaging machine systems; and Sizzlepak, a stuffing material made of paper, folded in a zigzag shape, and cut into narrow strips, as well as provides packaging consultancy services.